stuarthu/securehttp/examples/README.md

-# secureserver examples
+# securehttp examples

-This is server and client examples for secureserver
+This is server and client examples for securehttp

-## go get secureserver from github
+## go get securehttp from github

-* go get -u github.com/stuarthu/secureserver
+* go get -u github.com/stuarthu/securehttp

 ## run server example